darktjm/gamesup/README.md

 but they all launch from the same script with different command-line parameters, which does not necessitate setting groot.

+I used to require setting the `game` variable to the installation directory name, but that is usually no longer necessary, as the script will use the only capitalized directory name that doesn't start with `Program`.
+Of course it's perfectly safe to manually set, and if two installation directories exist, the script will ignore both and die, so the directory must be set manually.

 I always give the wine version flag, even though `-s` is always optional.
 I end up having to retest all my wine games every version update, and having the version coded like that can help.